zio/zio-prelude/docs/overview/phantomtypes.md

 ---

-ZIO-Prelude contains so-called "Phantom Types".
+ZIO Prelude contains so-called "Phantom Types".

 Simplified, Phantom Types are types that are only visible during compilation, but disappear during runtime and therefor have no runtime overhead.